Lesson 2: How Copyright Intersects with Other Forms of IP

 A case in point is the Australian court decision in Interfirm Comparison (Australia) Pty.
 Ltd v.
 Law Society of New South Wales.
 The Interfirm Comparison company was in the business of developing confidential surveys and questionnaires for its clients.
-One prospective client was the Law Society of New South Wales that wanted to survey its membership.
-In its bid for the contract with the Law Society, Interfirm Comparison provided the prospective client with a sample questionnaire, in circumstances that suggested it was disclosing the sample in confidence.
-The Law Society gave a photocopy of the questionnaire to a third party competitor.
+One prospective client was the Law Society of New South Wales, which wanted to survey its membership.
+In its bid for the contract with the Law Society, Interfirm Comparison provided the prospective client with a sample questionnaire, under conditions that suggested it was disclosing the sample in confidence.
+The Law Society gave a photocopy of the questionnaire to a third-party competitor.
 Interfirm Comparison sued for copyright infringement as well as for breach of confidentiality under the law of confidential information/trade secrets.
 It was successful on both counts.

 HOW DO COPYRIGHT AND INDUSTRIAL DESIGNS INTERSECT?The intersection between copyright and industrial designs is similar to what we discussed in relation to patents and copyright.
 Industrial designs are often embodied in technical design drawings.
 These drawings could fall within copyright protection as artistic works.
 Since copyright law considers it to be an infringement to reproduce a two-dimensional work (the drawing) into a three-dimensional work (the article or object embodying the design), copyright protection could be an attractive option to consider.
 Copyright protection does not require registration and the length of protection is much greater.

 However, in some jurisdictions, copyright protection over industrial designs may be barred in some circumstances.